padok/jarvis-docs/README.md

 ## Instructions to run locally

-- Make sure you have `mkdocs-material` and `mkdocs-glightbox` are installed with:
+- Make sure you have `mkdocs-material`, `mkdocs-glightbox` and `plantuml-markdown` are installed with:

-      pip install mkdocs-material mkdocs-glightbox plantuml-markdown Xxx
+      pip install mkdocs-material mkdocs-glightbox plantuml-markdown

-- To host the webiste locally:
+- To host the website locally:

       mkdocs serve